 Siri works right out of the box, without any work on your part.
 And the more you use Siri, the better it will understand you.
-It does this by learning about your accent and other characteristics of your voice.
+It does this by learning about your accent and other voice characteristics.
 Siri uses voice recognition algorithms to categorize your voice into one of the dialects or accents it understands.
-As more people use Siri and it’s exposed to more variations of a language, its overall recognition of dialects and accents will continue to improve, and Siri will work even better.
+As more people use Siri and it’s exposed to more language variations, its overall recognition of dialects and accents will continue to improve, and Siri will work even better.

 Siri also uses information from your contacts, music library, calendars, and reminders to better understand what you say.
 So it responds more accurately when you ask to make a phone call, play music, or create an appointment or reminder.

 If you like, you can reset what Siri has learned about your voice by turning Siri off and then back on in Settings > General > Siri.

 Siri works with almost all of the built-in apps on your device.
 And it’s smart enough to figure out which apps to use to provide you with answers.
 It also uses Search and Location Services to help you with your requests.
 Here’s a list of apps and services that Siri works with worldwide: